-- Press the button o briefly and repeatedly until CLK appears at the bottom right of the display. - Press the button of for 3 5 seconds. - ✓ The hour display flashes. - Set the hour display with the button \pm and/or button \equiv . - Press the button Directly. - ✓ The next segment of the display flashes and can be set. - You can set the following segments in the same way as the hours by pressing the button # and the button =.
+- Press the button O for 3 5 seconds. - ✓ The hour display flashes. - Set the hour display with the button $\pm$ and/or button $\equiv$ . - Press the button O briefly. - ✓ The next segment of the display flashes and can be set. - You can set the following segments in the same way as the hours by pressing the button # and the button =.